risoflora/brookfreepascal/README.md

 ## LICENSE

-The source code of the Brook framework is distributed under the GNU Lesser General Public License.
+The source code of the Brook for Free Pascal is distributed under the GNU Lesser General Public License.
 See the [project licence](https://github.com/risoflora/brookfreepascal/blob/master/LICENSE.txt) for copyright/license details.

 ## SYSTEM REQUIREMENTS